-People Are Using An Old Image Of A Woman Without A Headscarf To Illustrate The Iran Protests
+That Image Of A Woman Without Her Headscarf In Iran Isn't From The Current Protests.
+Here's Why.

 It was sent in to My Stealthy Freedom, a campaign group that advocates for a woman's right to not wear a headscarf.

-My Stealthy Freedom's founder, Masih Alinejad, told BuzzFeed News the video had been sent in last week and that the woman — who she has not been able to identify — had been protesting on Enqelab Street, in Tehran, on Wednesday Dec.
+My Stealthy Freedom's founder, Masih Alinejad, told BuzzFeed News the group had received the video last week and that the woman — who Alinejad has not been able to identify — had been protesting on Enqelab Street, in Tehran, on Wednesday Dec.
 27.

 Every Wednesday women take off their headscarves and post footage or photos online with the hashtag #WhiteWednesday.
 In June 2017, Alinejad discussed the movement with the BBC, and praised the women in Iran who were bravely sending in videos of themselves.